timelyportfolio/rCharts_rickshaw_gettingstarted/index.md

 <br/>
-Breaking that down, first we pull in our dependencies and create a div to hold our chart.
-Then in our `script` we call `Rickshaw.Graph`'s constructor, and pass along an element reference to our chart container, some layout instructions, and a series of data objects.
+Breaking that down, we define our data.
+Then we call the `Rickshaw$new()` constructor, and in the `layer()` method pass some layout instructions and our data.

-The `series` object has a couple of slots, a data array of coordinate objects, and a color to draw them with.
-Finally, we call the render() method on our just instantiated graph object, which creates paints our chart on the screen.
+The `layer()` method allows a R formula `y~x` common to base and lattice graphics or a more traditional `x=, y =` format to specify the x and y components of our data.
+Within `layer()`, we also pass the name of our data source `data = data`, the type of graph `type = 'area'`, and in this case manually specify a color `color = 'steelblue'`.  rCharts by default will turn on all the very nice features of Rickshaw, such as legend, hoverDetail, xAxis, yAxis, shelving, legend, and slider.
+We will use `set()` to turn all these to `FALSE` for this introductory spartan example.

+Finally, we call the `r1` method on our just instantiated graph object, which creates an HTML file to draw our graph.
+Other ways to see the generated code are `r1$html)()` to show the HTML code specific to the graph, `r1$print()`which adds the `<div>` tag to the HTML, `r2$save("filename.html")` to save our graph as an HTML file, and a very nice `r1$publish()` which in one line of code will send the HTML and all the dependencies to [Gist](http://gist.github.com) to share with the world.
 <br/>
 ## Let's Try with Real Data
 <br/>
 Our previous work allowed us to paint a chart of made up values with minimal scaffolding.
-That was fun, but it doesn't tell us anything interesting about data.
+That was fun, but it doesn't tell us anything interesting about real data.
 Let's use [population change data](http://2010.census.gov/2010census/data/pop_change.csv) from the 2010 U.S. Census to power our chart, and see what we find.
+This dataset has moved now, and I have yet to find its new location, so we will just manually enter the data provided in the original Rickshaw tutorial.

 We'll begin by drawing a line representing the United States population with a point for each decade from 1910 to 2010.
-We'll use a [short script](http://code.shutterstock.com/rickshaw/tutorial/transform.pl) we've written to massage the CSV data at the census.gov URL into a JavaScript data structure that `Rickshaw.Graph`'s constructor can take as its `data` argument.
+We'll use the data created by the Rickshaw team's [short script](http://code.shutterstock.com/rickshaw/tutorial/transform.pl) to massage the CSV data at the census.gov URL into a JavaScript data structure.
+We'll convert this JavaScript data structure into a more familiar R data.frame.

+<div id = "example02"></div>

 ```r